pietrodileo/howlong/README.md

 | Spreadsheet export | ExcelJS                 |
 | Storage            | Local JSON files        |

-HowLong? uses the OS webview and does not bundle Chromium.
+HowLong? uses the OS webview, so it does not bundle Chromium.

 # Build from source

-**Time:** About 2 minutes with Node 20+ and Rust already installed, or 20 to 30 minutes if you still need [Rust](https://www.rust-lang.org/tools/install) and [Tauri prerequisites](https://v2.tauri.app/start/prerequisites/).
+Use these steps to run HowLong? from a local checkout.
+Setup takes about 2 minutes if Node 20+ and Rust are already installed.
+Allow 20 to 30 minutes if you still need [Rust](https://www.rust-lang.org/tools/install) and [Tauri prerequisites](https://v2.tauri.app/start/prerequisites/).

-**All platforms:** Node.js 20+, Rust stable, and the required platform tools ([Windows](https://v2.tauri.app/start/prerequisites/): VS Build Tools 2022, Windows SDK, WebView2; **macOS:** Xcode CLT; **Linux:** WebKitGTK and Tauri dependencies).
+**Prerequisites:** Node.js 20+, Rust stable, and the required platform tools ([Windows](https://v2.tauri.app/start/prerequisites/): VS Build Tools 2022, Windows SDK, WebView2; **macOS:** Xcode CLT; **Linux:** WebKitGTK and Tauri dependencies).

-1. `npm install`
+1. Run `npm install` to install the project dependencies.
-2. `npm run tauri:dev` for the full desktop app with filesystem access, dialogs, and native export.
+2. Run `npm run tauri:dev` to start the full desktop app with filesystem access, dialogs, and native export.
-3. `npm run dev` for the browser UI only.
+3. Run `npm run dev` to start the browser UI only.
 Native file features are unavailable there.

 ## Verify changes